 St. Patrick School subscribes to a software program to provide quality and current videos to supplement classroom instruction.
-Teachers may incorporate into their lessons age-appropriate DVDs/videos that are included in the school library.
-Teachers may also select DVDs and videos which are not the property of St. Patrick School; however, these materials should contain a "G" (general) rating.
+Teachers may incorporate into their lessons age-appropriate educational DVDs/videos that are included in the school library.
+Teachers may also select educational DVDs/videos, Internet sites which are not the property of St. Patrick School; however, these materials should contain a "G" (general) rating and must serve educational purposes.
 If a "PG" (parental guidance) rating or a non-rated DVD/video is not included in the school library and is selected for classroom viewing, the teacher will secure administrative approval prior to showing the DVD/video.
 The Administration will consider the content of the material and how it pertains to the grade level curriculum before granting approval.